Samic8/samdawson.dev/src/articles/min-media-queries.md

 }
 ```

-## How can we use this knowledge for to use practically?
+## How can this knowledge improve your codebase?

-### Cascade and media queries

-The main thing I have learnt here is that
+It depends what type of CSS you are writing, lets look at the different types:

-### Componentised CSS
+### Componentized CSS

-When writting CSS where you are not using many utility classes the cascade issue is less of a problem.
-Because you just write all of your queries together and controll the order
+In cases where your not using many utility classes the cascade issue is less of a problem.
+Because you just write all of your queries together and control the order.

 ```scss
 .btn {